Contents

 Role required: Owner, Administrator, or Application Manager.

-1. Log into the Duo Admin Panel.
-To add a new application click Applications in the left sidebar, then click the Protect an Application button or the Protect an Application submenu item in the left sidebar.
-Alternatively, you can click the Add New... button in the top right of the Dashboard page and then click Application.
+Log into the Duo Admin Panel.
+To add a new application, navigate to Applications → Protect an Application.
+Alternatively, you can click the Add New... button in the top right of the Home page and then click Application.

 You can scroll down the page to browse all available applications, or start typing the name of your product in the space provided to filter the applications list.
 For example, type "ci" to view Cisco solutions.